-How Will Minding Our Language Ensure The UK's Success?
+How Will Minding Our Language Ensure the UK's Economic Success?

 Long-standing collaborations such as the Erasmus+ EU student exchange programme, which allows students to study, travel and work in other countries, are under threat.
 The UK will no longer be a member of the European Union (EU) after 23:00 GMT tomorrow, 31 January 2020.
 Negotiations are underway over a UK-EU trade deal and future international agreements.
 Paul Jarrett, Director, Renaix, reflects on how we as a company and country have benefited and what we stand to lose if we pull out of the scheme.